-- The primary role of the youth committee is "to provide information and to assist with planning, the operational oversight, and other issues relating to the provision of services to youth (Section 681.100)." - Identify eligible providers of youth workforce investment activities in the local area by awarding grants or contracts on a competitive basis. - Develop performance and report measure for youth providers in addition to those required by WIOA. - To coordinate area-wide youth services, assist with planning, and oversee operational youth programs. - To serve as the architect in designing and building comprehensive youth services at the local level. - To identify gaps in services and develop a strategy to use competitive selections or community partnerships to the unmet needs of youth. - To coordinate youth policy - To ensure quality services - To leverage financial and programmatic resources. - To recommend youth service providers to the local board.
+- The primary role of the youth committee is "to provide information and to assist with planning, the operational oversight, and other issues relating to the provision of services to youth (Section 681.100)." - Identify eligible providers of youth workforce investment activities in the local area by awarding grants or contracts on a competitive basis. - Develop performance and report measure for youth providers in addition to those required by WIOA.

-While our area easily could have met the intent of the WIOA legislation through the operation of one Pennsylvania CareerLink[®] center in our region, the Board has supported six comprehensive (+1 affiliate) Pennsylvania CareerLink[®] centers in order to better address the needs in a rural area.
+While our area easily could have met the intent of the WIOA legislation through the operation of one Pennsylvania CareerLink® center in our region, the Board has supported six comprehensive (+1 affiliate) Pennsylvania CareerLink® centers in order to better address the needs in a rural area.
 The Board meets the intent, however goes above and beyond in doing so.